farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Ticking the Danger Clock

-There may be times when something very bad happens to the party when a consequence is rolled.
-If this happens, the party can agree that adding segments to the `danger` clock of the `party sheet` makes sense.
-Generally this should represent a major consequence as it can have long-term implications, and should not be taken lightly - no more than a couple of times per session is probably a good rule of thumb.
+As the PCs take risky or even desperate actions, there will be times when those actions will result in big consequences.
+When that happens, the party can evaluate if that consequence should be applied to the `danger clock` of the party sheet.
+As it has long-term implications, this option should not be taken lightly - no more than a couple of times per session is probably a good rule of thumb.
 Marking the `danger` clock as a consequence adds segments to the equal to the consequence rating.

 > #### Example
 >